punitarani/landlord/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+### Apartment Display with Reviews

+The application displays apartments on a map, with zoom functionality to see details.
+When you click on an apartment marker, you can see:

+- The apartment name
+- Address information
+- Average rating from reviews (if available)
+- Number of reviews

+### Offline Caching with IndexedDB

+Data from Supabase is now cached in the browser's IndexedDB storage, providing these benefits:

+- **Improved Performance**: Loads instantly from cache when available
+- **Offline Support**: View apartments and reviews even without internet connection
+- **Reduced API Calls**: Less strain on the Supabase backend
+- **Background Updates**: Fresh data is fetched in the background while showing cached data

+The cache control bar at the top of the map shows:

+- Whether you're viewing cached or live data
+- When the data was last updated
+- Buttons to manually refresh data or clear the cache

+Cache duration is set to 60 minutes by default.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: